-♦ Whitehaven Beach.
-Welcome to the best beach in the world.
-Walking to the beach will take around 10 minutes and you will be lead through the national parks luscious forests.
+From your boat, it’ll take around a 10 minute walk through the national parks luscious forests to the most amazing beach!
 Firstly, make your way to the viewing platform and take in that mind blowing view.
 We have never, ever seen water as blue and sand that white!
 Once you’ve seen the beach you’ll find yourself running down to it.
-Upon arrival you’ll be greeted by an all round picture postcard view.
-It is amazing!
+Once you set your feet on that white sand, you’ll be greeted by an all round picture postcard view- and it’s amazing!

-♦ Snorkelling.
-If you have got yourself a good tour you will visit one of these snorkelling spots, or if your lucky enough like we were you’ll visit all three – Manta Ray Bay, Blue Pearl Bay and Black Island.
+If you have got yourself a good tour you will visit one of these snorkeling spots, or if your lucky enough, you’ll visit all three – Manta Ray Bay, Blue Pearl Bay and Black Island.
 All three offer amazing hard and soft coral alongside an abundance of marine life.
 Be sure to pack an underwater camera as you will want to remember these places for the rest f your life.

-♦ Marine Life.
-As you have just read above, Manta Ray Bay offers excellent snorkelling – During the winter as the name suggests you’ll find yourself swimming alongside Manta Rays.
+As you have just read above, Manta Ray Bay offers excellent snorkeling – during the winter as the name suggests you’ll find yourself swimming alongside Manta Rays.
 Black Island is a popular spot if you wish to swim with turtles.
 If your looking for sharks (harmless Lemon Sharks) and stingrays then a visit to Whitehaven will provide, they tend to swim in the calmer shallower water so keep an eye out.
 The reefs are packed with hundreds of fish, you will be surrounded – Literally!

-♦ Sailing.
-Sailing was great- Sitting on the edge of the boat, hanging your legs over the side with the water rushing past splashing your feet as it goes, is something not to be missed.
+Sailing was great- sitting on the edge of the boat, hanging your legs over the side with the water rushing past splashing your feet as it goes, is something not to be missed.
 It’s a feeling of freedom that we have never experienced before.

 Another way to get a cheap trip is to book on a tour on ‘standby’, this means that if a passenger fails to show up you’ll be the next in line, 20% can be saved by doing this.

-We booked our trip through Bookme.com.au.
-At $240 AUD per person we managed to get a 2 day 2 nights sailing experience – We scored a half price deal!
+We booked our trip through Bookme.com.au and at $240 AUD per person we managed to get a 2 day 2 nights sailing experience – we scored a half price deal!
 This however required advanced booking, flexibility and a little luck.

-- Limited fresh water.
-The fresh water is limited, there is ample for drinking however, there isn’t enough for each person to have a long shower.
+- Limited fresh water: the fresh water is limited, there is enough for drinking however, there isn’t enough for each person to have a long shower.
 Be prepared for a 30 second shower throughout the entirety of your trip.